The inverse function theorem for curved L-infinity spaces: Introduction

-is a homotopy equivalence~\footnote{One can formulate a global version of homotopy equivalence between $L_\infty$ spaces which is equivalent Definition~\ref{def:homotopy} when both $M$ and $N$ admit flat and torsion-free connection on the tangent bundle.}. \end{conj}
+is a homotopy equivalence\footnote{See Definition \ref{def:homotopy} for homotopy equivalence of $L_\infty$ spaces.
+In this global setting it requires the existence of torsion-free, flat connections on $M$ and $N$. } of $L_\infty$ spaces. \end{conj}

+At this moment we are able to prove this conjecture on the special case where both $\mathfrak{g}$ and $\mathfrak{h}$ are concentrated in degree $2$.
+Our proof of this result uses a partition-of-unity argument similar to the one used by Joyce in \cite{Joy} where an analogous result is proved for $m$-Kuranishi spaces.

-A second main result of the paper is the construction of a minimal chart around a point $p\in \mu_0^{-1}(0)\subset M$, generalizing the so-called minimal model construction of $L_\infty$ algebras.
+The second main result of the paper is the construction of a {\em minimal chart} around a point $p\in \mu_0^{-1}(0)\subset M$.
+This construction generalizes the so-called minimal model construction for (uncurved) $L_\infty$ algebras (see \cite{DHR, V, LodVal}).
 More precisely, we have the following